 Much like Murray, being its immediate Southerly neighbor.
 Again, not a particularly walkable part of the SLC valley.
 Midvale is home to a lot of restaurants, mainly on the more casual, quick service front.
 There are plenty of independent and chain restaurants here.

 East of Midvale and a very ritzy residential neighborhood.
 There are plenty of dining options in this part of town.
 Many have a higher price point reflecting the higher incomes of residents in this part of the valley.
 Cottonwood Heights is not a particularly walkable area, so do bear that in mind with transport plans.
+See here for our full guide to the area.

 West Valley City